Compare Home & Contents Insurance in NZ

 Auckland Home Insurance

-Auckland properties face moderate earthquake risk but higher theft and storm damage risks.
-Premiums are elevated by high property values, with the median Auckland home now worth over $1 million.
-Weather-tightness issues in homes built 1992-2004 may attract premium loadings or exclusions.
-Installing quality security systems can reduce premiums by 10-15%.
+Auckland properties face moderate earthquake risk but higher theft and storm damage risks than many other regions.
+Premiums are elevated by high property values.
+Weather-tightness issues in homes built between the early 1990s and mid 2000s (the "leaky home" era) may attract premium loadings or exclusions.
+Installing quality security systems can reduce premiums.
 Auckland's volcanic field creates specific risks for some suburbs, potentially affecting insurability or premiums.

 Wellington Home Insurance

-Wellington has the highest earthquake risk of any NZ capital, resulting in premiums 15-30% above the national average.
-Earthquake excesses are typically higher (2-10% of sum insured).
+Wellington has the highest seismic risk of any New Zealand capital city (source), which is reflected in higher premiums and earthquake excesses than the national average.
 Properties on hills face landslip risks requiring specific coverage.
-Wellington's strong winds create higher storm damage risk, reflected in premiums.
-Earthquake strengthening work can reduce premiums significantly - some insurers offer 10-25% discounts for strengthened homes.
+Wellington's strong winds create higher storm damage risk.
+Earthquake strengthening work can reduce premiums — some insurers offer discounts for strengthened homes.

 Christchurch Home Insurance

 Following the 2010-2011 earthquakes, Christchurch has the most complex home insurance market in NZ.
-Premiums are 20-40% above pre-earthquake levels, with some properties facing 100%+ increases.
-Properties in TC3 land (high risk) are harder to insure and face significantly higher premiums or earthquake cover restrictions.
+Premiums and earthquake excesses are typically higher than pre-earthquake levels.
+Properties on TC3-classified land (high risk) are harder to insure and may face significantly higher premiums or earthquake cover restrictions.
 Post-earthquake rebuilt homes often receive better rates than older properties.
-Earthquake excesses remain high (5-10% of sum insured common).

 Coastal and Flood-Prone Areas

-Properties in identified flood zones face premium loadings of 20-100% and may have higher flood excesses.
+Properties in identified flood zones face premium loadings and may have higher flood excesses.
 Some high-risk coastal areas are becoming difficult to insure as climate change increases risk.
-Properties in the LINZ sea level rise zones may face increasing premiums or restrictions.
-Consider flood protection measures (raised floors, flood barriers) which can reduce premiums.
+Properties in LINZ sea-level-rise zones may face increasing premiums or restrictions over time.
+Flood protection measures (raised floors, flood barriers) may reduce premiums with some insurers.
 Some areas now require flood certification before insurance is offered.

 How to Choose the Right Home Insurance

-1. Decide on Coverage Type: Replacement cover is strongly recommended despite higher cost, providing better protection against rising building costs.
+1. Decide on Coverage Type: Replacement cover provides better protection against rising building costs but typically costs more than sum insured.

 2. Calculate Required Coverage: Use professional calculators (Cordell Sum Sure) to determine accurate rebuilding costs.
 Don't base it on purchase price or market value.